martapolii/web-application-development-practice/topic-11-firebase/firebase-setup.md

 - use React context to track a users authentication status across the app, so you know whether they are logged in or not
 11. add `AuthContext.js` in `src`
   - create and export `AuthContext`

+12. create `AuthProvider.js` to allow components to use `AuthContext`